Sunday, October 15, 2023

 Highlights: Quartz Quadrant, Stardust Speedway, Metal Sonic, Special Stage, Metallic Madness - Bad Future, Final Fever, Collision Chaos - Good Future, Palmtree Panic

 Screw the US soundtrack, Sonic CD's Japanese soundtrack is one of the most soulful video game scores out there.
 The blend of new jack swing and house fits Sonic, particularly Classic Sonic, damn near perfectly.
-The samples are immaculate, the melodies are super catchy, and the synths are sparkly.
-Like with Rondo Of Blood, it's a very lovably 90s soundtrack, and it pretty much established the sound Sonic as a whole would become known for throughout the Y2K era of the series.
+The samples are immaculate, the melodies are super catchy, and the synths are sparkly, feeling like a perfect middleground between the cheesy 90s anime sound of the PC Engine CD and the house music we'd get a lot of in the late 90s.
+Sonic CD's soundtrack is an absolute wonder, and it pretty much established the sound Sonic as a whole would become known for throughout the Y2K era of the series.

 Composer: Soichi Terada